gladyouraway/Basin-installer/README.md

 # afropony
-an installer to make your new windows or linux install ready. made by gladyouraway and mosk0u
+an installer to make your new windows or linux install all the programs u need without going to each single website. made by gladyouraway and Mosk0u